GrahamPaasch/netauto-foundations-lab/docs/instructor-notes.md

 Goals
 - Keep the labs short and focused.
-- Show offline first, then live.
+- Show baseline first, then live.
 - Emphasize evidence and change safety.

 Daily flow